-The work of the cell members, in the preparation method, consist in identifying potential crisis and elaborating, for each of the scenarios, a guide of procedures to be in place.
+The work of the cell, in the preparation method, is to identify potential crisis and elaborate, for each of the scenarios, a guide of procedures to be in place.

-These procedures include specifically the planning of frontline teams, that is to say, individuals must be available round the clock, 7 days a week, and their replacements in case of absence too.
+These procedures especially include the planning of frontline teams, that is to say, individuals must be available round the clock, 7 days 7, and their replacements in case of absence.

-It addresses all the elements necessary for the good management of crisis combat operations, including communication strategies and coordination teams.
+It addresses all the elements necessary for the good management of crisis operations, including communication strategies and coordination teams.

-The members of the crisis, have to be open-minded and with global vision persons, and able to shake up the organizational prejudices, to develop an effective crisis management guide.
+The members of the crisis, which should also be open-minded and have a global vision, have to shake up the organizational prejudices to develop an effective crisis management guide.